digitechvishal/Image-Caption-Generator-Using-AI-Azure/README.md

 # 🖼️ Image Caption Generator using AI and Azure Computer Vision

+# Generate smart image captions using Azure Computer Vision and a Python + Streamlit web app.

-This project uses AI and Azure Computer Vision API to generate automatic captions for uploaded images.
-Built with Streamlit, it offers a clean web UI to interact with the AI service and get captions along with confidence scores.
+This project is a lightweight web application that leverages Microsoft Azure’s Computer Vision API to generate accurate captions for uploaded images.
+Designed using Python and Streamlit, it provides a clean and intuitive interface to interact with AI-powered image analysis.

 ## 🔧 Features